 ARTICLE IV - BOARD OF DIRECTORS

-Section I - Composition
+Section 1 - Composition

 The Board of Directors will consist of: President, Vice President, Recording Secretary, Treasurer, Corresponding Secretary, and Historian.
 The President shall have all power to appoint other chairpersons as they see fit.

 Any members of the organization shall be eligible to be a candidate for office if they meet the following qualification: